Safety and Efficacy Study of SL-701, a Glioma-Associated Antigen Vaccine To Treat Recurrent Glioblastoma Multiforme

 Detailed Description

 This is a multicenter, open-label Phase 1/2 study evaluating the efficacy and safety of SL-701 as a treatment for recurrent GBM, divided into 2 stages.
-Seventy-four (74) patients were treated in the study, 46 in Stage 1 and 28 in Stage 2, men and women at least 18 years of age, all of whom showed unequivocal evidence of either a first tumor recurrence or progression during or following an initial treatment regimen before enrollment in this study.
-At least 54 of the 74 treated patients had measurable disease based on contrast-enhanced magnetic resonance imaging or computed tomography scans.
+Seventy-four (74) participants were treated in the study, 46 in Stage 1 and 28 in Stage 2, men and women at least 18 years of age, all of whom showed unequivocal evidence of either a first tumor recurrence or progression during or following an initial treatment regimen before enrollment in this study.
+At least 54 of the 74 treated participants had measurable disease based on contrast-enhanced magnetic resonance imaging or computed tomography scans.

 Study Type